JakubOchnik/Cube-LUT-Loader/README.md

 However, if you don't have one, you can still build and use the program in CPU mode!

 ## In progress
-- Tetrahedral interpolation
+- GPU acceleration for the remaining modes
-- GPU acceleration for 1D LUTs
+- Further performance optimizations
 - Support of color depths other than 8-bit
 - Batch processing